 On this first post about traveling on a budget, I would like to take you on a journey to one of my favourite destinations called “Nice” in the South of France.
+This post uncovers how to plan a budget trip to the French Riviera – Nice without breaking the bank.
 And yes I know when we all hear the French Riviera we automatically think only millionaires visit such places…well, NO!

 Anyway, this post will basically give an insight on visiting Nice for 3 nights on a budget of a maximum of 150euros (all included except transportation to Nice).
 The most exciting part about Nice is that it gives you an opportunity to ‘kill several birds with just one stone’! do you wanna know how???
 OK, Nice is located in the center of the French Riviera which gives easy access to various beautiful cities like Cannes, Grasse, Eze, Antibes, Juan les Pins….etc and even Monaco! (just to mention a few as there are also Islands like Saint Tropez, Sainte Marguerita etc ).

 So dear students, workers and people on a regular income here is how to explore the French Riviera on a budget…